ethangyllenhaal/FijiPachyRad/README.md

 Repository for scripts and input files used in a study investigating the phylogeographic history of Pachycephala whistlers in Fiji.
 Everything is in subfolders within a zipped file.
 If you use something here, please cite us.

 This README describes the scripts and data files used for the afforementioned project.
-The data were collected using Illumina sequencing for RAD-seq libraries, largely following the Stacks reference-based pipeline.
-Scripts and input data file are in the same folder for a given analysis.
+README for everything is below, but information for input files not included are there as well (denoted by $$$ at the start of the name).
+Those can be found a Dryad at a currently privated link.

 _______________________________
 ------- Stacks pipeline -------